mohita110/Logistics-website/README.md

 •	“What items are restricted to the UK?”
 •	“What’s the max parcel weight for Japan?”
 •	Link it to your restricted items database for dynamic responses.

-⸻

-Would you like me to prepare a prototype flow for the real-time compliance checker or help design the rule engine next?
-Let’s build something impressive! 🚀